Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/PolicyHack.md

 You will be split into groups and can voulunteer to accept any of the following challenges.
 Alternatively you can agree your own challenge with the group using the outcome of the [Security Control Mapping process](../docs/Danmark-azure-security-benchmark-v3.0.xlsx)

+DOnøt be too ambitious! - just take a challenge you think you can complete in the time available

 ---
 &nbsp;